-This tutorial describes how you can use Docker as a remote interpreter for the sample Rails application.
-We'll set up and run the application in a single Docker container.
+This tutorial describes how you can use Docker as a remote interpreter for running a sample Ruby application (the docker branch).

 In this tutorial, we’ll use Mac with macOS, with RubyMine installed.
 Moreover, the following prerequisites should be met to complete all steps: